alunodoisgte/prep/admission/README.md

 who have less technical background—is can they do it; can they code;
 are they ready for SkilStak™?

-The answer is **it depends.** Mostly it depends on the level of interest and motivation in the student, how willing they are to work hard and stick with it. **It has almost nothing to do with how smart a person is.**
+Mostly it depends on the level of interest and motivation in the student, how willing they are to work hard and stick with it. **It has almost nothing to do with how smart a person is.**

 > 💬 “Grit trumps talent,” as one [Wall Street Journal][] notes.
 [Wall Street Journal]: http://www.wsj.com/articles/SB10001424052702304213904579095303368899132